PM Modi lauds medal winners at Tokyo Paralympics, says glory continues

-Prime Minister Narendra Modi on Saturday congratulated Manish Narwal and Singhraj Adhana for winning medals at the Tokyo Paralympics and said glory from the ongoing games continues.
+Prime Minister Narendra Modi spoke to India's medal-winners at the Tokyo Paralympics on Saturday to congratulate them and said glory from the ongoing games continues.

+Modi, in his tweets, lauded the performance of Manish Narwal, Pramod Bhagat, Singhraj Adhana and Manoj Sarkar for winning medals at the Tokyo Paralympics.

-New Delhi: Shooter Manish Narwal smashed the Paralympic record to clinch India's third gold in the ongoing Tokyo Games, while compatriot Singhraj Adhana bagged the silver to make it a sensational one-two finish for the country on Saturday.
+Shooter Manish Narwal smashed the Paralympic record to clinch India's third gold in the ongoing Tokyo Games, while compatriot Singhraj Adhana bagged the silver to make it a sensational one-two finish.

+Reigning world champion Bhagat claimed a historic gold medal in the men's singles SL3 class while Sarkar bagged a bronze as Indian badminton players dished out an impressive performance.

+''Pramod Bhagat has won the hearts of the entire nation.
+He is a Champion, whose success will motivate millions.
+He showed remarkable resilience & determination.
+Congratulations to him for winning the Gold in Badminton.
+Best wishes to him for his future endeavours,'' the prime minister said on Twitter.

-Modi tweeted, "Glory from the Tokyo Paralympics continues.
+In another tweet, he said, ''Glory from the Tokyo Paralympics continues.
 Great accomplishment by the young and stupendously talented Manish Narwal.
 His winning the gold medal is a special moment for Indian sports.
 Congratulations to him.
-Best wishes for the coming times."

-He added, "The outstanding Singhraj Adhana does it again!
+Best wishes for the coming times.''
+He added, ''The outstanding Singhraj Adhana does it again!
 He wins yet another medal, this time in the Mixed 50m Pistol SH1 event.
 India rejoices due to his feat.
 Congrats to him.
-Wishing him the very best for the future endeavours."
+Wishing him the very best for the future endeavours.''
+PM Modi also spoke to Narwal and Adhana to congratulate them.

 Both the athletes appreciated the prime minister's repeated encouragement to para-athletes, and thanked him for supporting them, officials said.